RPi-Distro/pi-gen/README.md

  3. (optional) customize settings after burning by editing/adding files in /boot/payload directory.
  4. Works with most USB audio interfaces and audio HAT cards.
 Some interfaces may require changes to settings files.
  5. Connect wires: ethernet, USB audio interface, mic/instrument, headphones and power.
- 6. Headphone amp may be needed (i.e. Rockville RHPA-4) if audio interface can't drive your headphones loud enough.
+ 6. Headphone amp may be needed (i.e. Rockville RHPA-4) depending on your audio interface.

 ### Easy to Use
  1. Power on, boot up.